CATHY-Org/CATHY_days_2023/web/about.md

 * coupled Surface and Subsurface Hydrology modelling
 * Transport modelling for contaminants
 * Data Assimilation
-* and Catchment Hydrology at large.
+* and Catchment Hydrology at large